camit001/Python-In-30-Days/Day_18_Regular_expressions/18_Regular_expressions.md

 - *re.search*: Returns a match object if there is one anywhere in the string, including multiline strings.
 - *re.findall*: Returns a list containing all matches
 - *re.split*: Takes a string, splits it at the match points, returns a list
-- *re.sub*:  Replaces one or many matches within a string
+- *re.sub*:  Replaces one or more matches within a string

 #### Match